-What is the Agri-Ready County designation program?
+What is the Agri-Ready County Designation program?

-The Agri-Ready County designation program connects counties with Missouri Farmers Care to encourage and protect agriculture and secure it as a thriving component in our state’s economic future.
-The granting of Agri-Ready County status begins a partnership in which Missouri Farmers Care and our members will work with county leadership to promote agricultural economic development in Agri-Ready counties.
+The Agri-Ready County Designation program connects counties with Missouri Farmers Care to encourage and protect agriculture and secure it as a thriving component in our state’s economic future.
+The granting of Agri-Ready Designated County status begins a partnership in which Missouri Farmers Care and our members will work with county leadership to promote agricultural economic development in Agri-Ready counties.
 Learn more about the program here: Agri-ReadyBrochure